 Renewing Your CDL in West Virginia

 If it's time for you to renew your commercial driver's license (CDL)―good news.
 The process isn't as lengthy as the initial application.
-Once you receive your renewal notice in the mail, head out to your local DMV office and take with you your:
+Once you receive your renewal notice in the mail, head out to your local Division of Motor Vehicles office and take with you your:

 - WV driver's license